Phase Transition in the S&P Stock Market: Introduction

-Hence, stocks differ by the amount of volatility with respect to the market, and economic rational necessitates that higher stock volatility is compensated by higher absolute returns.
-Empirical tests of this model had rather mixed results and have let to the conclusion that beta values are not constant but time-varying \cite{tvcapm}.
-The Fama-French model \cite{famafrench} extends this approach to a three-factor model incoporating size and book-to-market equity.
-Several other extension of the original models have been suggested, mostly building on some kind of conditional CAPM, where the entire model follows a first-order auto-regressive process \cite{bodurtha}.
+In this setting $\alpha$ can also be interpreted as the risk free rate of interest.
+Hence, stocks differ by the amount of volatility with respect to the market, and economic rationale necessitates that higher stock volatility is compensated by higher absolute returns.
+Empirical tests of this model had rather mixed results and have let to the conclusion that beta values are not constant but time-varying, see \cite{tvcapm}.
+The \cite{famafrench} model extends this approach to a three-factor model, incorporating firm size and book-to-market ratio.
+Several other extension of the original models have been suggested, mostly building on some kind of conditional CAPM, where the entire model follows a first-order auto-regressive process, see \cite{bodurtha}.
 The reasons for the change of the betas are manifold.
-They could change due to microeconomic factors, changes in the business environment, macroeconomic factors or due to changes of expectations \cite{bos}. \cite{adcock,harvey} also note that the non-normality of stock returns and especially conditional skewness can lead to distorted estimations of the CAPM.
+They could change due to microeconomic factors, the business environment, macroeconomic factors, or due to changes of expectations, see, e.g., \cite{bos}. \cite{adcock}, \cite{harvey} and \cite{plerou} have discussed that the non-normality of stock returns, conditional skewness, and mainly the long memory in returns can lead to distorted estimations of the CAPM.
+There is also a strand of literature that tries to capture the effects of heterogeneous beliefs of investors in a CAPM framework, e.g., \cite{brockhommes} and \cite{carl}.

-In order to manage the risk of a portfolio one can derive optimal portfolio weights from the spectral decomposition of the covariance matrix of stock returns.
+In order to manage the risk of a portfolio, one can derive optimal portfolio weights from the spectral decomposition of the covariance matrix of stock returns.
 Many studies show that the non-normality of stock returns can lead to an under-estimation of risk.
-Different approaches exist which try take the non-normality into account.
 A common way to describe the properties of stock comovements is to look at the eigenvalue spectrum of the correlation matrix.
 Random matrix theory suggests that a market that behaves like a one-factor model should result in one dominant eigenvalue.
-Both, the non-normality in the data and any other factors will result in deviations from this simplified model, see \cite{cizeau,alfa}.
+Both, the non-normality in the data and any influence from other factors will result in deviations from this simplified model, see \cite{cizeau} and \cite{alfa}.